The Resident (part sixteen)

 “What, to put on sunscreen?”

 “I don’t like having a secret.
 It seems wrong for us.
-I would say—”
+I would say—” She sat blank.

 “Making the first approach, you would say, ‘I don’t like you having a secret, Bridge.’
 Et cetera.
 Will you share what you haven’t, do you understand how much it matters?”